Chapter 20, Part A: Loose Ends

 He took her hand away from his mouth but did not release it.
 “I know your reasons,” he shook his head slightly.
 Her grandmother had told him and begged him for understanding.
 “Should we trust someone who seems so willing to let you sacrifice your own health to accomplish whatever he wants?”

 Edmund understood.
-He did not particularly want to and would have preferred to argue with the young lady, but he would be a hypocrite if he did so.
+He did argue with the young lady.
 After all, he was a humble hunter looking for his past, hoping to find a future.
-“Even so, I want to find a way to help you.
+“If that is so, I want to find a way to help you.
+A safe way.
 I don’t believe the Count values you the way we do.”

 “Of course not,” she answered lightly.
 “I have no delusions that he actually does anything more than tolerate me.
 I’m much too plain and poor to interest such a man.
 It’s the magic that he cares about.”

-“Now don’t be foolish,” he snapped at her for reasons she was too naive to understand.
+“Now don’t be foolish,” he snapped.
 “People will presume that something is happening just like they did with us.”

 “Old ladies always say things like that,” she scolded him.
 “Surely you aren’t worried about old wives’ tales?”

-Edmund sighed.
-“I’m afraid it’s not just the women in town, but the guildmaster as well.”
+Edmund crossed his arms over his chest.
+“I’m afraid it’s not just the women in town but the guildmaster as well.”
 He found himself explaining himself rather quickly.
 “Whatever misunderstanding he has is my fault.
 I had approached him to tell him you wanted to speak to him about your mother.
 He was not pleased by my apparent knowledge of his relationship with her.
 So I explained to him that I was going to ask you to marry me and that what happened with your mother was of direct personal importance to myself.”

 “You aren’t,” Edmund retorted.
-“I won’t allow it to be said.
-And he can’t find fault with you — I had said I was considering asking you.
-There’s a difference.”
+“I won’t allow it to be said!
+And he can’t find fault with your choices.
+There is a difference between saying one was considering and actually asking.”

 The lady’s voice was grave as she admonished her friend.
 “Something like that shouldn’t be used as a trick.
 Think of the poor teacher who wanted to marry you.”